E-r-1-c/01-Intro-to-Security-Engineering/01-Intro/README.md

-Files in This Module
-1. What Is a Security Engineer?

-01-What-is-Security-Engineer.md
+# 01 — Introduction to Security Engineering

+This module introduces the foundational concepts of Security Engineering.

+## Contents

+- **01-What-is-Security-Engineer.md**
-Overview of the role, the core mission, and what separates strong security engineers from average ones.
+  Overview of the role and purpose of a Security Engineer.

-2. Core Responsibilities

-02-Core-Responsibilities.md
-Breakdown of day-to-day tasks: monitoring, threat modeling, remediation, cloud security, incident response, and more.

-3. Continuous Improvement

-03-Continuous-Improvement.md
+- **02-Core-Responsibilities.md**
+  Key responsibilities such as securing systems, assessments, and threat management.

+- **03-Continuous-Improvement.md**
-How security engineers grow, learn, and adapt.
-Includes skill development, staying ahead of threats, and keeping sharp.
+  How Security Engineers evolve, learn, and stay ahead of threats.

-4. Additional Roles

-04-Additional-Roles.md
+- **04-Additional-Roles.md**
-Covers related roles (SOC analyst, pentester, cloud security engineer, IAM engineer) and how they connect.
+  Related roles and how they fit into the security ecosystem.

-What You’ll Learn Here

-By completing this module, you’ll understand:

-The real purpose of a security engineer

-The skills and mindset the role requires

-How engineers analyze threats and secure systems

-The landscape of supporting and adjacent security roles

-How to build a long-term growth plan in security engineering

-How to Use This Module
+## Purpose

+This folder provides:
+- High-level understanding of what Security Engineers do
+- Core responsibilities and expectations
+- Long-term mindset and growth path
+- Context for roles you’ll encounter in the field

+## Usage

-Read each file in order — they’re structured as a progression.
+Review each file in order.

-Add your own notes or diagrams as you learn.

-Update files over time to reflect deeper understanding.

-Treat this folder as a reference foundation for the rest of your security engineering path.
+Use this module as a reference base for the rest of the Security Engineering path.